lausantcas/Cyanobacterial-Optics/README.md

 Repeat steps 1–6 across all rotations and ray heights, average per geometry, and plot absorption vs ellipticity; this reproduces the rising trend with increasing ellipticity ratio of ax/ay.

 ## Results found
-Circles vs ellipses: circles do not exhibit TIR; ellipses can, which helps retain light internally and increases absorption.
+Circles vs ellipses: circles do not exhibit total internal reflection (TIR); ellipses do, which helps retain light internally and increases absorption.

 Ellipticity trend: holding area constant (1 μm²), average absorption increases with ellipticity under diffuse-light conditions.